HaukurPall/ruv_dl/README.md

 | Hrúturinn Hreinn: Björgun Teits |                           |               1 |        32509 | Hreinn og vinir hans leggjast í leiðangu |
 ```

-The search command stores the programs found in the `programs.json` file and writes a timestamp to the `programs_last_fetched.txt` file.
-The timestamp is read before querying the graphql API to avoid querying the graphql API if the programs.json file is newer than 10 minutes.

 ## `download-program`

 The download command is used to download all missing episodes of a program into `downloads/`.